scorelab/TrackPal/docs/developer.md

 ### Google Sign In Configuration / Facebook Sign In Configuration

 Note that this part is **not necessary** to follow.
-If the developer is not intersted in fully working app, you can continue without this part.
+If the developer is not interested in fully working app, you can continue without this part.
 But some part of the application won't work.

 #### Google
 This is a complex task.
 Make sure to follow the given link with correct steps otherwise you will end up with a mess.